 Agencies with $100,000 or more in annual staff and legal costs associated with fulfilling public records requests during the prior fiscal year must take this tracking several steps further (additional tracking is optional for agencies with costs of less than $100,000/year).
-These agencies must track additional information related to records requests and report the information to the Joint Legislative Audit and Review Committee (JLARC) annually by July 1.
+These agencies must track additional information related to records requests as set forth in RCW 40.14.026(5) and report the information to the Joint Legislative Audit and Review Committee (JLARC) annually by July 1.

 Although not required by the PRA, an increasing number of Washington agencies are using portal software to assist with PRA responses, such as GovQA, NextRequest, and Airlift Response (cloudPWR).

 These public records portals allow for administration and tracking of PRA requests and agency responses from a central online location.
 All requests are processed through this system and requesters are able to set up a personal account through which they can submit requests and track the agency’s response to their request.

 The logging and JLARC reporting requirements are codified at RCW 40.14.026(4) and (5) respectively.
 JLARC also provides information on its public records reporting website, has detailed agency guidance (2022), as well as reporting instructions (2023).

 The JLARC reporting requirements are quite detailed.
 The following suggested policy language is designed to call attention to the reporting requirements to agency personnel, assign responsibility for complying with the requirements to the agency public records officer, and authorize the agency to obtain technology and resources that will assist agency staff in meeting the requirements.